 #4 – Focus on Down

-Often, people will focus on moving their body and knee forward during the lunge movement, which leads to the knee passing the toes of the front leg.
+When performing a lunge, people often focus on moving their body and knee forward, which causes the knee of the front leg to pass the toes.

 #5 – Look at Flexibility

-Take some time to look at the flexibility in the quads and hip flexors.
-These are often tight and put more stress on the patella (knee cap), leading to more considerable strain on the knee.
+Look at the flexibility in the quads and hip flexors to see if they are tight and putting more pressure on the patella (knee cap), which may result in greater stress on the knee.

 In the video, we talked about Knee Injury Solution, a program I put together to help recover from knee pain and injuries.